ibm-cloud-docs/Cloudant/offerings/bluemix.md

 -   Seoul (SZR)
 -   Chennai (SZR)

-Single-Zone Region (SZR) means only one availability zone is available in that location.
+Single-Zone Region (SZR) means that only one availability zone is available in that location.
 All other locations are Multi-Zone Regions (MZR) and leverage three separate availability zones for instances that are deployed in those locations.
 For more information, see the [High availability (HA), disaster recovery (DR), and backup](/docs/Cloudant?topic=cloudant-disaster-recovery-and-backup&cloudant-disaster-recovery-and-backup){: new_window} documentation.

 Dedicated Hardware plan instances can be deployed in most [{{site.data.keyword.IBM_notm}} data center locations](https://www.ibm.com/cloud/data-centers/){: new_window}{: external}.